mlgym/mlgym/src/ml_board/frontend/Dashboard/documentations/ReduxDataStructures.md

     received_msg_count: number; // total number of messages received from the websocket server
     throughput: number; // measuring how many messages are received per specific time interval
     grid_search_id: string; // holding the grid_search_id that this client instance is tracking
-    table_headers: Array<string>; // all the columns' headers of the table
     rest_api_url: string; // the link used to talk with the REST server }